ANNUAL PLANNING MADE EASY. See how our #1 rated execution software uses AI to create an action-ready annual plan. Sign up for a demo >

 However, for teams who are healthy and are simply looking for ways to have higher-level discussions that are more strategic and targeted at making the company stronger and preparing for growth, then you might consider some of the following.

 (1) Discuss One Key Roadblock.
 Prior to your Weekly Meeting, have each person identify one key roadblock that needs discussion.
-In other words: What's a bottleneck around here?
-Look for anything that emerges (i.e., more than one person mentioned it) and then you’ll know what needs discussion.
+In other words, What's a bottleneck around here?
+Look for anything that emerges (i.e., more than one person mentioned it), and then you’ll know what needs discussion.
 If an entire list of different things are put forth, then the team can prioritize the list (and you’ll have discussions for a few weeks to come!).
-There are almost always little nagging “things” that with a little effort could be adjusted (such as a process).
-If it morphs into something that suddenly you realize is bigger than imagined, then this makes for great discussion at a Monthly Meeting (where you can take the time to have what I call a “Deep Dive” discussion).
+There are almost always little nagging “things” that, with a little effort, could be adjusted (such as a process).
+If it morphs into something that you suddenly realize is bigger than imagined, then this makes for a great discussion at a monthly meeting (where you can take the time to have what I call a “Deep dive” discussion).

 (2) Discuss What We Learned this Week.
 Some companies have a Weekly Meeting agenda item around “what we learned this week.”
 I like that; however, not enough time is given to what was learned.
 Instead of a rote “report-out” about what each person learned, consider extending this discussion by asking: Of all of this week's "learnings," which one can we scale and how?
 (As a reminder: It's been said that "Knowledge is power" when in fact "Applied knowledge is power."

 (3) Dive Deeper into Potential Implications.
-The CEO or someone else on the team might consider stretching a key conversation about something you’re wanting or needing to do, or for a potential solution you’ve brainstormed, by having a conversation around potential implications.
+The CEO or someone else on the team might consider stretching a key conversation about something you want or need to do or for a potential solution you’ve brainstormed by having a conversation around potential implications.
 For instance: What might be some potential implications of doing this?
 (Hint: Force the discussion to include both positive and negative implications.)
-Then, take each of those implications one-by-one and ask the same question again.
+Then, take each of those implications one by one and ask the same question again.
 This is a great way to frame a simple conversation into a more strategic one.

 (4) Strengthen Mutual Accountability & Joint Problem-Solving.
 I encourage clients to take more time on their quarterly priorities, especially the Reds and Yellows.
 It's kind of like asking "Why" five times before you get to the root of the problem.
 This also helps to create a culture of mutual accountability and joint problem-solving.